mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 The Raspberry Pi can only read *digital* signals, so it's not capable of reading analog sensors directly.
 We use the [MCP3008 analog-to-digital converter](http://amzn.to/2poV4tn) to produce digital readings from the analog [soil moisture sensor](https://www.sparkfun.com/products/13322) and [light sensor](http://amzn.to/2oCFlUO).

 The [DHT11 sensor](http://amzn.to/2rDgFie) detects temperature and humidity in the air.
-It produces a digital signal, so it can plug right in to the Pi.
+It produces a digital signal, so it can plug right into the Pi.

 Lastly, we have a [12V water pump](http://amzn.to/2p90wk8), but the Pi can only output 5V, so we connect a [12V power adapter](http://amzn.to/2oET4vC)  to the pump in series with a [MOSFET](http://amzn.to/2rpHXZ4).
 The Pi uses the MOSFET as a digital switch, breaking or completing the circuit when it wants to turn the pump off or on.